-The Plan is a defined contribution plan covering salaried or clerical hourly, warehouse, distribution, and United States retail field employees of the Company who are at least age 21 or older, have completed the earlier of; at least three consecutive months of service and are regularly scheduled to work at least 20 hours per week; or have completed at least 1,000 hours of service during the first 12 months of employment.
-The Plan is subject to the reporting and disclosure requirements of the Employee Retirement Income Security Act of 1974 ("ERISA").
+The Plan is a defined contribution plan covering salaried and hourly retail field workers who are residents of the Commonwealth of Puerto Rico who are at least age 21 or older, have completed the earlier of; at least three consecutive months of service and are regularly scheduled to work at least 20 hours per week; or have completed at least 1,000 hours of service during the first 12 months of employment.
+The Plan is subject to the reporting and disclosure requirements of the Employer Retirement Income Security Act of 1974 ("ERISA").